Should you attempt to visit the world’s largest temple complex with toddlers and young kids?

-Angkor Wat is in fact one of many temples and structures in modern day Cambodia that made up the ancient city of Angkor – part of the vast Khmer Empire.
+Angkor Wat is, in fact, one of many temples and structures in modern-day Cambodia that made up the ancient city of Angkor – part of the vast Khmer Empire.
 Even to this day, it is still the largest stone structure in the world and the largest religious structure.

-To put it in perspective, the ancient city of Angkor would have been larger than modern day Paris and contained more stone than the Pyramids of Giza.
+To put it in perspective, the ancient city of Angkor would have been larger than modern-day Paris and contained more stone than the Pyramids of Giza.
 In the 12th century, the Khmer Empire covered most of South East Asia, yet with little written records from this era, the ancient city of Angkor mysteriously disappeared around 500 years ago.
 It’s believed around 1860 the city was rediscovered and over the last century restorative projects have been undertaken to try and uncover the stories of its past.
 Since 1992 the Angkor Archaeological Park has been listed as a UNESCO World Heritage Site.

-The nearest modern day town to the ancient city is Siem Reap, situated approximately 6kms to the south where most tourists base themselves for exploration of this vast archaeological site.
+The nearest modern-day town to the ancient city is Siem Reap, situated approximately 6kms to the south where most tourists base themselves for exploration of this vast archaeological site.
 The most famous, and intact of the temples is Angkor Wat (“Heaven on Earth”) with the other popular options for exploration being the ancient city of Angkor Thom and the Bayon Temple (where people and Gods co-existed) and Ta Prohm – probably the most intriguing temple with its overgrown tree roots engulfing the temple that once lay beneath.
 There are dozens of other smaller temples to explore within the 400sqm park.

 There are a myriad of transport options from cycling to private hire cars or buses to get around the temple complex, but for the best experience, hiring a tuk-tuk driver for the day or morning/evening is the best way to go to soak up the atmosphere.
-So there’s the absolute basics, now as for the kids…
+So there are the absolute basics, now as for the kids…

 Why we left our kids behind exploring the Angkor Temples

 We DID take our children with us on the first evening to explore Angkor Wat at sunset.
-It’s a moment I had looked forward to with such anticipation and certainly the size and scale of it all cannot fail to impress!
+It’s a moment I had looked forward to with such anticipation and certainly, the size and scale of it all cannot fail to impress!
 I was really here, pinch me a minute!